NativeScript/workshop/docs/chapters/chapter3.md

 #### Step 2

 Update all input components to use two-way binding.
-Test it with clear() and save() to see what happens.
+Test it by clicking the clear() and save() buttons and see what happens.

-<b>HINT</b> To keep an eye on the slider value, just print it in the label above it, like:
+> Note:  To keep an eye on the slider value, print it in the label above it:

 ``` html
 <Label [text]="'Coding power:' + profile.codingPower"></Label>